How to Make Your Resume “MBA Ready”

 This goes for work resumes too, but formatting, spelling and grammar are very important.
 Admissions directors notice, especially on the resume.
 Be a crazy perfectionist when it comes to this!

 And finally, get feedback.
-Have people from different industries and backgrounds read your resume and tell you what they think and how they interpreted what you do and have done.
+Have people from different industries and backgrounds read your resume and tell you how they interpreted what you’ve done.
 We recommend doing this a few times as you’re finalizing your resume in order to feel like you’ve gotten a diverse array of perspectives.